-ARTICLE VI: SIGNS
+ARTICLE VII: SIGNS

 A. It is determined that regulation of the location, size, placement, and certain features of signs is necessary to enable the public to locate goods, services, and facilities without difficulty and confusion, to prevent wasteful use of natural resources in competition among businesses for attention, to prevent hazards of life and property, and to assure the continued attractiveness of the community and protect property values.
-It is further determined that signs which may lawfully be erected and maintained under the provisions of this Ordinance are consistent with customary usage, and that signs which may not lawfully be erected or maintained under the provisions are not consistent with customary usage, are an abuse and are unwarranted invasions of the rights of legitimate business interests and of the public.
+It is further determined that signs which may lawfully be erected and maintained under the provisions of this Ordinance are consistent with customary usage, and that signs which may not lawfully be erected or maintained under the provisions hereof are not consistent with customary usage, are an abuse thereof, and are unwarranted invasions of the rights of legitimate business interests and of the public.

-Section 602 Regulations for Signs in Residential Areas
+Section 702 Regulations for Signs in Residential Areas

-- A. Within all districts allowing residential uses as a permitted use, signs shall be permitted as follows: - 1.
-Churches shall be permitted a sign with a face on both sides, with each side having a maximum sign area of 40 square feet.
+- A. Within all districts allowing residential uses as a permitted principal use, signs shall be permitted as follows: - 1.
+Churches shall be permitted a sign structure with a face on both sides, with each side having a maximum sign area of 40 square feet.
 The total sign area may be divided into one or more signs. - 2.
 One sign, not exceeding 36 square feet and eight feet in height, shall be permitted at each vehicle entrance to a platted subdivision development or mobile home park. - 3.
 Multiple dwellings and nursing homes shall be permitted one identification sign not to exceed 36 square feet and eight feet in height. - 4.
 One sign, not to exceed 20 square feet, shall be permitted to advertise a home occupation.
 The sign shall not be illuminated or have working parts.
-The sign must be attractive and compatible with a neighborhood setting and designed so not to detract from the visual appearance of the neighborhood.
+The sign must be attractive and compatible with a neighborhood setting and designed so not to detract from the visual appearance of the neighborhood. - 5.
+Signs permitted by this section are exempt from the setback requirements of Section 401.
+Signs, however, shall not be located on the right-of-way and shall not interfere with traffic visibility.

-Section 603 On-Premises Sign Regulations
+Section 703 On-Premises Sign Regulations

 - A. Within all districts freestanding (ground) signs as an on-premises sign shall be permitted for non-residential land use as follows: - 1.
-Free standing (ground) signs advertising an on-site business are permitted an area not to exceed six square feet for each 10 feet or fraction of frontage, or 60 square feet for each acre or fraction of acre developed on the premises, whichever is
+Free standing (ground) signs advertising an on-site business are permitted an area not to exceed six square feet for each 10 feet or fraction of frontage, or 60 square feet for each acre or fraction of acre developed on the premises, whichever is larger.
+Where a premise has more than one occupant, the permitted sign area shall be divided among them in the same proportion as floor space and outdoor sales as occupied by them.

-- larger.
-Where a premise has more than one occupant, the permitted sign area shall be divided among them in the same proportion as floor space and outdoor sales as occupied by them. - 2.
-The on-premises sign shall be subject to the following setback requirements: - a.
-A minimum of five feet when the right-of-way width from the centerline Of the road to the property is less than 50 feet or, located at the lot line when the right-of-way width from the centerline of the road to the property line is greater than 50 feet. - b.
+- 2. The on-premises sign shall be subject to the following setback requirements: - a.
+A minimum of five feet when the right-of-way width from the centerline of the road to the property is less than 50 feet or, located at the lot line when the right-of-way width from the centerline of the road to the property line is greater than 50 feet. - b.
 Setback measurement shall be from the right-of-way to the closest part of the sign, whether it be at or above grade. - 3.
 The maximum height for on-premises signs shall be 30 feet.

-Section 604 Off-Premises Sign Regulations
+Section 704 Off-Premises Sign Regulations